Princeton, New Jersey: Colleges and universities

 Princeton Theological Seminary, the first and oldest seminary in America of the Presbyterian Church (USA), has its main academic campus in Princeton, with residential housing located just outside of Princeton in West Windsor Township.

 The Institute for Advanced Study maintains extensive land holdings (the "Institute Woods") there covering 800 acres.

-Mercer County Community College in West Windsor is a two-year public college serving Princeton residents and all those from Mercer County.
+Mercer County Community College, not actually in Princeton but in nearby West Windsor, is a two-year public college serving Princeton residents and all those from Mercer County.